DanielDmlee/Pelion_CM_QucikStart/README.md

 ![SelectBoard](./Pictures/SelectBoard.png)

  b.
-APN, Username and Password settings are required to use Pelion CM.
+APN, Username, and Password settings are required to use Pelion CM.
- Open `mbed_app.json` and put APN, Username and Password as below
+ Open `mbed_app.json` and put APN, Username, and Password as below

 ```
             "nsapi.default-cellular-apn": "\"stream.co.uk\"",